Fast simulation of planar Clifford circuits: Introduction and Overview

 Finally, we note that the graph state simulation algorithm for planar graphs still suffices when the graph is close to planar in some sense.
 To this end, we introduce the notion of coarse-graining a graph (see \Cref{fig:coarse_graining}).
-We say that a graph $G'$ can be coarse-grained to another graph $G$ if there exists a map $f \colon V(G')\rightarrow V(G)$ such that for any edge $\{u,v\}\in E(G')$ we have either (a) $\{f(u),f(v)\}\in E(G)$, or (b) $f(u)=f(v)$.
-We say that $f$ is an \emph{$r$-coarse-graining} from $G'$ to $G$ if each vertex of $G$ is the image of at most $r$ vertices of $G'$.
+We say that a graph $G'$ can be coarse-grained to another graph $G$ if there exists a map $\varphi \colon V(G')\rightarrow V(G)$ such that for any edge $\{u,v\}\in E(G')$ we have either (a) $\{\varphi(u),\varphi(v)\}\in E(G)$, or (b) $\varphi(u)=\varphi(v)$.\footnote{In other words, a graph homomorphism modulo loops, since graph states are typically defined only on loopless graphs.} We say that $\varphi$ is an \emph{$r$-coarse-graining} from $G'$ to $G$ if each vertex of $G$ is the image of at most $r$ vertices of $G'$.

 The following theorem, which we prove in \Cref{sec:plan}, shows that the graph state sampling algorithm can be extended to graphs which can be coarse-grained to planar.

 \begin{restatable}[Extension of Theorem \ref{thm:planargss}]{theorem}{coarse} Let $G'$ be a graph with $n$ vertices and let $G$ be a planar graph.
 Suppose we are given an $r$-coarse-graining from $G'$ to $G$.
 There is a classical algorithm with runtime upper bounded as $\widetilde{O}(n^{\omega/2} r^\omega)$ which solves the graph state simulation problem for $G'$. \end{restatable}